graphql/graphql-wg/rfcs/DeferStream.md

 When an operation contains `@defer` or `@stream` directives, the GraphQL execution will return multiple payloads.
 The first payload is the same shape as a standard GraphQL response.
 Any fields that were only requested on a fragment that is deferred will not be present in this payload.
 Any list fields that are streamed will only contain the initial list items.

 Each subsequent payload will be an object with the following properties:
-* `label`: The string that was passed to the label argument of the `@defer` or `@stream` directive that corresponds to this result.
+* `pending`: A list of objects that informs clients of payloads that will be incrementally delivered.
+Contains the `path` and `label` of the corresponding `defer` or `stream` directive, and a unique `id` that can be used to associate with future `incremental` and `complete` objects.
-* `data`: The data that is being delivered incrementally.
+* `incremental`: A list of objects containing the data that is being delivered incrementally.
+Contains a `data` field for data from a `@defer`, or an `items` field for list items from a `@stream`.
+The `path` of this data is determined by concatenating the `path` from the associated `pending` object with the optional `subPath` field.
-* `path`: a list of keys (with plural indexes) from the root of the response to the insertion point that informs the client how to patch a subsequent delta payload into the original payload.
+* `completed`: A list of objects that informs clients that all of the incremental data for the associated `@defer` or `@stream` has been delivered.
+Clients should use the `id` to determine the associated `@defer` or `@stream` from a previous `pending` object.
 * `hasNext`: A boolean that is present and `true` when there are more payloads that will be sent for this operation.
-The last payload in a multi-payload response should return `hasNext: false`. `hasNext` is not required for single-payload responses to preserve backwards compatibility.
+The last payload in a multi-payload response must return `hasNext: false`. `hasNext` must not be present for single-payload responses to preserve backwards compatibility.
-* `errors`: An array that will be present and contain any field errors that are produced while executing the deferred or streamed selection set.
+* `errors`: An array that will contain any field errors that are produced while executing the deferred or streamed selection set.
+If the error did not bubble above an `incremental` object boundary, it will be present on the `incremental` object.
+If an error bubbles above the boundary, causing the `@defer` or `@stream` to fail, it will be present on the `completed` object.
-* `extensions`: For implementors to extend the protocol.
+* `extensions`: For implementers to extend the protocol.

 Note: The `label` field is not a unique identifier for payloads.
 There may be multiple payloads with the same label for either payloads for `@stream`, or payloads from a `@defer` fragment under a list field.
 The combination of `label` and `path` will be unique among all payloads.